gernest/blue/README.md

 # Features

-* Flexible
-  - Allow custom functions to choose
+* Flexible:Allow custom functions to choose
    - The name of the measurement
    - Tags
    - Fields